tupacamaruiv/clmibing-goals/2025-goals.md

 ## Experiences

-- Make at least one outdoor climbing trip (New River Gorge).
+[ ] Make at least one outdoor climbing trip (New River Gorge).

 ## Performance

-- 5x5.
+[ ] 5x5.
 Send 5 red tag climbs (V6-V8) at Peak Boulders in 5 sessions or less.
-- Climb at least one V6 on Triangle Boulders.
+[ ] Climb at least one V6 on Triangle Boulders.
-- [Board specific e.g., climb V4 on the Moon Board]
+[ ] TBD: Board specific goal (e.g., climb V4 on the Moon Board).

 ## Training & Strength

-- Deadlift 275lbs.
+[ ] Deadlift 275lbs.
-- 20mm edge lift 50lbs.
+[ ] 20mm edge lift 50lbs.